grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/selecting-ui-elements.md

 ---
 id: selecting-elements
-title: Selecting elements in E2E tests
+title: Selecting UI elements
-description: How to select elements on the page
+description: How to select UI elements on the page
-draft: true
 keywords:
   - grafana
   - plugins